b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 #### What (really) happened ?
-- angular 12 upgrade was in the release<!-- .element: class="fragment" -->
+- Angular 12 upgrade was in the release<!-- .element: class="fragment" -->
-- inline critical css "feature" was enabled by default<!-- .element: class="fragment" -->
+- inlineCriticalCss feature was enabled by default<!-- .element: class="fragment" -->

 #### What is critters ?